-The Attorney General's lawsuit seeks restitution for consumers harmed by the defendants, injunctive relief, and penalties.
+At least seven Ohio victims have been identified with total losses of $20,000.
+The complaint seeks restitution for all consumers found to have been harmed by the defendants, injunctive relief, and penalties.

 Dan Tierney -- 614-466-3840